tyoamazinglib/tyoamazinglib/README.md

 ## Welcome to My Profile
 Hello, my name is **Nugroho Budi Prasetyo** you can call me ***tyo***.
 I'm student in majority Electrical Engineering, Telkom University, currently I'm last semester.
-You can add me on LinkedIn. [link](https://www.linkedin.com/in/nugrohoobp/)
+You can add me on [LinkedIn](https://www.linkedin.com/in/nugrohoobp/).

 This is my past project :
 - [Tourism Recommenders System](https://github.com/tyoamazinglib/recomendation-model-lstm)